 Balance in a Relationship

-The simple truth is that we need relationships.
-We’re wired to be in relationships.
-Being in a good relationship extends and expands our life.
+The simple truth is that being in a good relationship extends and expands our life.
 While being in a bad relationship shortens and hampers a person’s life.

 People seem to think there are only two states of relationship.
 You’re either in it all the way, or you are out of it.